kiaram2249/sep10-freedom-project-/blog/entry07.md

 Making my **MVP** was a challenge because I didn't know what to start on.
 There was so many things that I wanted to do but I just didn't know how to do it.
 So, for the first couple of days of making my **MVP** I first started to make a plan in the steps I'm gonna do.
 As well I went into **wireframe** so that I can plan out the layout in how I want my website to look like.
 After I did that I then began to start making my website.
 To be honest I went and use a **boostrap free templates** and I accidentally used an advance template.
 When I realized that I was using an advance template I stop using it and I decided to start all over.
 However, I did use the advance template as inspiration in how I want my website to work / look like.
 Once I was done making website I then began making my **A-frame**.
 I didn't know what I wanted to do with my **A-frame** but I did had some ideas in what I wanted to do with it.
 I wanted to make a "gallery walk" by using A-frame `<a-image> and <a-text>`.
 But I didn't know how to do that so I asked my friends since they were also using **A-frame**.
 So, we all decided to be on call and do A-frame together and help each other out.

+## Skills

+#### How to Google

+I learned the skill in **How to Google** because I had to google information about my topic and I had to find information on how to use A-frame.
+Over time I was slowly starting to know what to google and where to google it.
+So, that kind of help me over the long run because now I know how to google things in orber to get my information for something.

+#### Communication

+I learned the skill **communication** because I was communicating with my peers and with my friends in how can I use my **A-frame** and how I should do my website.
+I would ask them question if I was stuck with something and we would communicate with each other and help one another.
+However, I think that I still need to improve on my communication skills a little bit more because I was only communicating with the people that I know.
+So, I need to slowly start communicating with other people that I don't know that can help me and that I can help them as well.

+#### How to learn